crosscon/context-based-auth-remote/README.md

-# Remote Attestation: Remote Verifier
+# Context-based Authentication (CBA): Remote Server

+**DISCLAIMER:** This code base is still very much work in progress!
+Actual verification using the Machine Learning model isn't possible yet, and the server returns a signed nonce (resembling a positive response) by default.

-This is the code of the Remote Verifier counterpart for the Remote Attestation TA.
+This is the remote side for the CBA TA.
 A `Dockerfile` is provided for easy deployment and configuration

 ## Build